 It’s Christmas day.
 For Antony, this is another day spent in a white-walled hospital.
-His family celebrates Christmas five kilometers away.
-Perhaps they are feasting on steaming stuffed cabbage rolls or slurping avgolemono - hot chicken and rice soup mixed with eggs and lemon juice.
-Sip a spoon of avgolemono, it will slip down the back of your throat; warm creamy chicken with a sour lemon kick that smacks the roof of the mouth as you swallow.
-A Greek specialty.
-Delicious.
+His family celebrates Christmas five kilometres away.
+They feast on stuffed cabbage rolls and slurp avgolemono - hot chicken and rice soup mixed with eggs and lemon juice.
+Afterwards, Antony's family drinks coffee, smokes cigarettes, and shares stories while enjoying melomakarona cookies spiced with cinnamon and orange.

 Antony was a boy who grew up without gifts at Christmas.
 He knows what it means to go without, to sometimes go to bed hungry.
 Over the holiday season, hospitals see a spike in heart-related emergencies.

 He is saving lives.

 Antony teaches us that we can rise from humble beginnings.
 His story shows us that though we may not grow up having what others do, with the right motive, mentors, and hard work, we can get an education and do something great …